Victoria Beckham Is Designing A Collection For Reebok

 Advertisement

 The collaboration is expected to hit shelves in late 2018.
-Watch this space as we’ll be sure to update this post as we learn more.
+Watch this space as we’ll be sure to update you as we learn more.
 Athleisure has never been so been so posh.

 Advertisement